Mohameddshawky/Company/README.md

 I’m pleased to present my first MVC project, built using ASP.NET Core MVC, which emphasizes clean separation of concerns — making the application easier to manage, test, and scale.

-This project reflects my learning journey through the Route Academy course, and I’d like to extend my sincere gratitude to Mariam Shindy for her valuable guidance and continuous support. 💠

 🛠️ Technologies Used